wp-plugins/wp-custom-header-footer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily Add Custom Css or Js files in your Sites by using this plugin.
+Easily Add Custom Css or Js files in header or footer in your Sites without editing your themes by using this plugin.

 == Description ==